Tour of Idaho

 distance for 2017 will be about 230 miles - very manageable on most

 Idaho videos on our YouTube

 page.
 The Idaho

 information about the nature of snow

 levels on many passes along the Tour.
-The Idaho
+Both ARCGIS

 with very high resolution views of

-the trails for the entire Tour (this is an invaluable resource for
+the trails for the entire Tour.
+These maps are an invaluable

 contains a wealth of useful information about the Tour route.
 We also

 a map - it's the sum of of the efforts of all who worked to make it a